sudo00/voiceConvTelegramBot/README.md

 * The bot controls a telegram chat to send only voice messages by participants.
 * Send info message every day in chat by cron.
+* Warning user to send voice message when join in chat.

 ## How to install a bot?